mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 up and run through the system.
 And it's actually very similar to stuff.
 I worked on it at Netflix, but they're so Citadel, Citadel and Netflix have some parallels in that.
-Said it all. they're dealing with, with, trading and securities and these sorts of like stock market focused sort of things.
+Citadel they're dealing with, with, trading and securities and these sorts of like stock market focused sort of things.
 So they've got like, laser-focus on a product, like they're a set of products really, but they have all of this other infrastructure built around it.
 And Netflix was the same way where.